-You can also build crystals using the^{} Edit \rightarrow Crystal^{} command.
+You can also build crystals using the\\ Edit $\rightarrow$ Crystal\\ command.
 The first list of options (Cubic, Hexagonal and so on) have sub-menus for some common crystals.
 If your crystal is not in there, you can use the "From Space Group..." command in the same menu.
 This brings up a dialog that will help you build any crystal.

 The crystal tools are not only available from the Edit menu, you can also press the 'Snowflake' button in the molecule editor tool bar (next to the element button, if periodicity is enabled).
-It has the same options as the Edit \rightarrow Crystal menu.
+It has the same options as the Edit $\rightarrow$ Crystal menu.
+9.4.3 Build slabs

-8.4.3 Build slabs

-Building a slab is done most conveniently using the Slice tool: first build a crystal, next use the "Generate Slab..." command from the Crystal menu to make a slab.
+Building a slab is done most conveniently using the Generate Slab tool: first build a crystal, next use the "Generate Slab..." command from the Crystal menu to make a slab.
 Next you will need to enter the Miller indices of the plane that will define your slab.

-The Slice tool is available from the Edit \rightarrow Crystal menu, or in the periodic toolbar (next to the snowflake).
+The Generate Slab tool is available from the Edit $\rightarrow$ Crystal menu, or in the periodic toolbar (the slice icon next to the snowflake).

-8.4.4 Crystal menu
+9.4.4 Crystal menu